 This engine is certified to operate on unleaded gasoline.
-Before operation, gasoline must be mixed with a good quality synthetic 2-cycle air-cooled engine oil designed to be mixed at a ratio of 40:1.
-Poulan/Weed Eater brand synthetic oil is recommended.
-Mix gasoline and oil at a ratio of 40:1.
-A 40:1 ratio is obtained by mixing 3.2 ounces of oil with 1 gallon of unleaded gasoline.
-Included with this saw is a 3.2 ounce container of oil.
+Before operation, gasoline must be mixed with a good quality 2-cycle air-cooled engine oil.
+We recommend Poulan/Weed Eater brand oil.
+If you do not use this oil, use a good quality 2-cycle air-cooled oil designed to be mixed at a ratio of 40:1.
+A 40:1 ratio is obtained by mixing 3.2 onces of oil with 1 gallon of unleaded gasoline.
+Included with this saw is a 3.2 ounce container of Poulan/Weed Eater brand oil.
 Pour the entire contents of this container into 1 gallon of gasoline to achieve the proper fuel mixture.

-DO NOT USE automotive oil or boat oil.
+DO NOT USE automotive or boat oil.
 These oils will cause engine damage.
-When mixing fuel, follow instructions printed on container.
-Once oil is added to gasoline, shake container momentarily to assure that the fuel is thoroughly mixed.
-Always read and follow the safety rules relating to fuel before fueling your unit.
+When mixing fuel follow the instructions printed on the container.
+Always read and follow the safety rules listed under HANDLE FUEL WITH CAUTION.